Earning a Doctor's Degree: Schooling to Become a Doctor

 In the United States, a Doctor of Medicine (M.D.) is a professional degree that, in combination with state licensure, qualifies its holder to practice medicine.
 In the first years of an M.D. program, students commonly train in advanced techniques in fields like biology, anatomy and physiology.
 They also might explore various specialty fields, such as cardiology, toxicology, orthopedics or oncology.
 Most programs then require students to complete one or more comprehensive exams before beginning several semesters of clinical rotation, which allow students to gain experience working with patients.

 The last year of a doctor's degree program might culminate in a dissertation or exit exam.
 Graduates then must complete a residency to qualify to practice medicine in the United States.
+Most such programs for aspiring doctors offer services that help students look for and apply to subsequent medical residency programs.

 For bachelor's degree holders, M.D. programs commonly take four years of full-time study to complete.
-However, some schools offer specialized programs that allow students to complete a bachelor's degree and a medical degree simultaneously.
+However, some schools offer specialized programs that allow students to earn a bachelor's degree and a medical degree simultaneously.
 These programs usually take 6-7 years from start to finish.

 Applicants to doctor's degree programs typically must hold a bachelor's degree, and some programs require a master's degree.
 Medical schools also require applicants to submit scores from the Medical College Admission Test (MCAT), a standardized test that evaluates a student's scientific and communicative knowledge.
 A personal statement might also have substantial weight among application materials.